KietNg874/FCJ-Workshop/content/_index.md

 - Develop data validation and integrity checking processes
 - Set up comprehensive monitoring and alerting with CloudWatch and SNS
 - Design RESTful APIs for backup operations using API Gateway
-- Apply security best practices with IAM roles and encryption

 ### Content
  1. [Introduction](1-introduce/)